 Thousands of runners, most dressed in white with red handkerchiefs, surrounded the charging bulls, some a few paces in front of the beasts' horns and others slapping them from the side or behind.

 But once the herd entered the ring, the Australian tourist, dressed in a T-shirt and short jeans with a red bandana around his waist, started waving his arms in the air, running and jumping behind a bull.

-When the powerful beast turned towards him, the man tried to switch direction but slipped and tumbled in the sand.
+When the powerful beast, a dark-brown bull named Esquillo, turned towards him, the man tried to switch direction but slipped and tumbled in the sand.

 The bull lowered its head and drilled a sharp left horn into the man's right thigh, tossing him across the ground and then pushing its head into the man's back.